fvumbaca/terraform-proxmox-k3s/README.md

 - Static(ish) MAC addresses for reproducible DHCP reservations
 - Node pools to easily scale and to handle many kinds of workloads
 - Pure Terraform - no Ansible needed.

+## Prerequisites

+- A Proxmox node with sufficient capacity for all nodes
+- A cloneable or template VM that supports Cloud-init and is based on Debian (ideally ubuntu server)
+- 2 cidr ranges for master and worker nodes NOT handed out by DHCP (nodes are configured with static IPs from these ranges)

 ## Usage